 While nobody is going to pick your company because of your pretty invoices, they certainly might laugh and wonder what decade you’re stuck in if the invoice looks like it was prepared on a typewriter.
 Invoices are a reflection of your professionalism.

-10. Invoice Customers Within 48 Hours
+11. Invoice Customers Within 48 Hours

 After the delivery of goods or performance of services, you should send the invoice immediately—at least within 48 hours, as customers are likely to pay quickly since the transaction is still fresh in their minds.
-Invoicing within 48 hours is one of our accounts receivable (A/R) best practices because it helps speed up collection, which increases your business’s cash flow.
+Invoicing within 48 hours is one of our accounts receivable best practices because it helps speed up collection, which increases your business’s cash flow.

-11. Send Payment Reminders
+12. Send Payment Reminders

 When customers miss a deadline, act swiftly by contacting and reminding them of an overdue invoice.
-You can ask for payment via email several days before the due date and then again one day after the due date.
-Always give customers the benefit of the doubt, and don’t assume that they’re trying to avoid payment.
+You can start by asking for payment via email or making a collection call several days before the due date and then again one day after the due date.

-12. Outsource Payroll
+13. Outsource Payroll

-13. Hire a Pro to Set Up Your Accounting Software
+14. Hire a Pro to Set Up Your Accounting Software

 There are many great choices for small business accounting software, but setting up a system properly is complicated.
 The better the program is tailored to your business, the easier and more beneficial it’ll be to use.

-14. Assign Bookkeeping Tasks
+16. Assign Bookkeeping Tasks

 The bookkeeping and accounting tips above apply to all small business owners, whether they do the bookkeeping themselves or outsource the process to a professional.
 Now, it’s time to decide how much of the work you’ll do yourself.